Consequence of total lepton number violation in strongly magnetized iron white dwarfs: Introduction

 with $\Delta^{\beta}_{26}$=3809 keV (additional 109 keV are needed to excite $^{56}_{25}$Mn$^*(1^+)$) and $\Delta^{\beta}_{25}$=1610 keV.
 The electron capture by the nucleus $^{56}_{25}$Mn$(3^+)$ proceeds in non-equilibrium and is accompanied by the heating \cite{BK1,BS}, with an energy of 476 keV released per electron capture.
-This heating essentially affects the cooling of the iron WDs (see \cite{BK2}, Ch.\,12) for the temperatures \mbox{T $\le$ 5.5$\times$ 10$^6$ K}.
-Without it the full cooling of the WD from the temperature \mbox{T = 5.5$\times$ 10$^6$ K} requires 4$\times$ 10$^8$ yr, but due to the non-equilibrium heating the WD cools to $\approx$ 10$^6$ K over a cosmological time of 20 Gyr.
+This heating essentially affects the cooling of the iron WDs (see \cite{BK2}, Ch.\,12) for the temperatures \mbox{$T \le$ 5.5$\times$ 10$^6$ K}.
+Without it the full cooling of the WD from the temperature \mbox{$T$ = 5.5$\times$ 10$^6$ K} requires 4$\times$ 10$^8$ yr, but due to the non-equilibrium heating the WD cools to $\approx$ 10$^6$ K over a cosmological time of 20 Gyr.

 The inverse beta decay instability has recently been taken into account in the calculations within the general relativity framework in Refs.\,\cite{RRRX} and \cite{MAT}.
-The critical density $\rho^{rel}_{crit}$ for the onset of the gravitational collapse obtained in these calculations differs for the iron WDs by a factor $\approx$ 22, which illustrates the size of model dependence in the astrophysical calculations.
-Besides, these calculations do not take into account the strong magnetic fields.
-Therefore, the comparison of the obtained $\rho^{rel}_{crit}$ with the densities of the SMWDs made in \cite{CEAL} is not proper.
+The critical density $\rho^{rel}_{crit}$ for the onset of the gravitational collapse, also obtained in these calculations, differs for the iron WDs by a factor $\approx$ 22, which illustrates the size of model dependence in the astrophysical calculations.
+Besides, the calculations of $\rho^{rel}_{crit}$ \cite{RRRX,MAT} do not take into account the strong magnetic fields.
+Therefore, the comparison of the derived $\rho^{rel}_{crit}$ \cite{RRRX} with the densities of the SMWDs made in the last but one paragraph at p.\,5 of Ref.\,\cite{CEAL} is not proper.

-Chamel {\it et al.} \cite{CFD} considered the inverse beta-decay in the magnetized WDs under assumption that the gravitational collapse of the star proceeds in equilibrium with the weak force at the pace allowed by the rate of the reaction.
+Chamel et al. \cite{CFD,CMFP} considered the inverse beta-decay in the magnetized WDs under assumption that the gravitational collapse of the star proceeds in equilibrium with the weak force at the pace allowed by the rate of the reaction.
 In this description the electron capture indeed seems to limit the magnetic field and matter densities to values smaller than considered in Refs.\,\cite{KM,DM,DM1,DM3,DMR}.
-However, as noted in \cite{DM2}, even these lower values of the magnetic field are large enough to allow for the mass-radius relation approaching the super CL-limit of the SMWDs with the mass $\ge$ 2.44 M$_\odot$.
+However, as noted in \cite{DM2}, even these lower values of the magnetic field are large enough to allow for the mass-radius relation approaching the super CL-limit of the SMWDs with the mass $\ge$ 2.44 $M_\odot$.